St. Pete theatre company opens banned book library

 “We have drawn a very clear line in the sand,” DeSantis said.
 “That says our school system is for educating kids, not indoctrinating kids.”

-“I think that there are a lot more pressing issues in our state to focus on,” McDoel said.
+“I think that there are a lot more pressing issues in our state to focus on,” McDole said.
 “Than trying to control what books people are reading.”

 The books are free for anyone to take.
 They ask if you do grab one, donate another one if you can.

-“Anytime we create a narrative where certain people’s stories are not valued,” said McDoel.
+“Anytime we create a narrative where certain people’s stories are not valued,” said McDole.
 “We’re showing them that they are not important.”

 The goal for the library is to have five copies of every banned or challenged book in Pinellas County.